Mansi1806/Mansi1806/README.md

 - 👋 Hi, I’m Mansi Agarwal
-- 👀 I’m interested in Operating System and Backend Development.
+- 👀 I’m interested in Operating System
-- 🌱 I’m currently learning C Programming techniques
 - 📫 You can reach me on my email ma996@cornell.edu

 <!---